Skip to content

 The Tryll server reads two JSON files at startup: server-config.json (server settings — this page) and models.json (model catalog — see model management).
 A third file, downloads.json, is written and maintained by the server itself at runtime and should not be edited by hand.

-This page documents every field of server-config.json.
+This page documents the user-facing fields of server-config.json.
 Relative paths inside the file are resolved against the directory containing the config file — not the process's working directory.

 Location and override